-Note: The information that the licensee is to provide under this subclause is not limited to information specific to the access line on which fault or service difficulties occur, but may include information on other parts of the network that may cause fault or service difficulties on that access line if ACMA, following consultation with the licensee, considers that that information is relevant.
+Note: The information that the licensee is to provide under this subsection is not limited to information specific to the access line on which fault or service difficulties occur, but may include information on other parts of the network that may cause fault or service difficulties on that access line if the ACMA, following consultation with the licensee, considers that that information is relevant.

-(5) ACMA may request the licensee, in writing, to give ACMA, within 15 working days, or such other timeframe as ACMA agrees in writing, further information about the report.
+(5) The ACMA may request the licensee, in writing, to give the ACMA, within 15 working days, or such other timeframe as the ACMA agrees in writing, further information about the report.

-(6) After considering the licensee’s proposed remediation action under paragraphs (4)(i) and (j), ACMA may agree, or refuse to agree, to the action.
+(6) After considering the licensee’s proposed remediation action under paragraphs 17(4)(i) and 17(4)(j), the ACMA may agree, or refuse to agree, to the action.

-(7) If ACMA neither agrees, nor refuses to agree, to the proposed remediation action before whichever of the following periods is applicable:
+(7) If the ACMA neither agrees, nor refuses to agree, to the proposed remediation action before whichever of the following periods is applicable:

-(a) if ACMA did not give a request under subclause (5) in relation to the proposed remediation action—the period of 10 working days after the day on which ACMA received the licensee’s report under subclause (4);
+(a) if the ACMA did not give a request under subsection 17(5) in relation to the proposed remediation action—the period of 10 working days after the day on which the ACMA received the licensee’s report under subsection 17(4);

-(b) if ACMA gave a request under subclause (5) in relation to the proposed remediation action—the period of 10 working days after the day on which the request was complied with;
+(b) if the ACMA gave a request under subsection 17(5) in relation to the proposed remediation action—the period of 10 working days after the day on which the request was complied with;

-ACMA is taken, at the end of that period, to have agreed to the proposed remediation action.
+The ACMA is taken, at the end of that period, to have agreed to the proposed remediation action.

-(8) If ACMA refuses to agree to the proposed remediation action, ACMA must give written notice of the refusal to the licensee, together with ACMA’s reasons for the refusal.
+(8) If the ACMA refuses to agree to the proposed remediation action, the ACMA must give written notice of the refusal to the licensee, together with the ACMA’s reasons for the refusal.

-(9) If ACMA notifies the licensee under subclause (8), the licensee must:
+(9) If the ACMA notifies the licensee under subsection 17(8), the licensee must:

-(a) review the proposed remediation action with a view to addressing ACMA’s concerns; and
+(a) review the proposed remediation action with a view to addressing the ACMA’s concerns; and

-(b) submit a revised proposal for remediation to ACMA within 10 working days after receiving ACMA’s notice under subclause (8), or such other timeframe as ACMA agrees in writing.
+(b) submit a revised proposal for remediation to the ACMA within 10 working days after receiving the ACMA’s notice under subsection (8), or such other timeframe as the ACMA agrees in writing.

-(10) If the licensee submits a revised proposal as mentioned in paragraph (9)(b), subclauses (6), (7) and (8) apply to the revised proposal in the same way as they apply to the original proposal for remediation action.
+(10) If the licensee submits a revised proposal as mentioned in paragraph 17(9)(b), subsections 17(6), 17(7) and 17(8) apply to the revised proposal in the same way as they apply to the original proposal for remediation action.

-(11) The licensee must complete the remediation to which ACMA has agreed, or to which ACMA is taken to have agreed under subclause (7), and demonstrate to ACMA’s satisfaction that the agreed remediation has been completed within the timeframes specified in the agreed remediation plan or such other timeframes as ACMA agrees in writing.
+(11) The licensee must complete the remediation to which the ACMA has agreed, or to which the ACMA is taken to have agreed under subsection 17(7), and demonstrate to the ACMA’s satisfaction that the agreed remediation has been completed within the timeframes specified in the agreed remediation plan or such other timeframes as the ACMA agrees in writing.

-(12) Within 15 working days after the end of each quarter, or within such other timeframe as ACMA agrees in writing, the licensee must provide information to ACMA under this clause for publication by ACMA at its discretion (taking into account any views of the licensee concerning publication of the information) where the remediation action to which ACMA has agreed, or to which ACMA is taken to have agreed under subclause (7), has not been undertaken within the agreed timeframe.
+(12) Within 15 working days after the end of each quarter, or within such other timeframe as the ACMA agrees in writing, the licensee must provide information to the ACMA under this section for publication by the ACMA at its discretion (taking into account any views of the licensee concerning publication of the information) where the remediation action to which the ACMA has agreed, or to which the ACMA is taken to have agreed under subsection 17(7), has not been undertaken within the agreed timeframe.

 (13) If one or more fault or service difficulties occur in relation to one or more CSG services during the remediation period (subsequent faults), the licensee must ensure that the remediation that is either planned or underway addresses the root cause or causes of the subsequent faults.
-Subsequent faults are not otherwise to be treated as fault or service difficulties for the purposes of this clause.
+Subsequent faults are not otherwise to be treated as fault or service difficulties for the purposes of this section.